Aeolun/graphql-subscriptions-continued/README.md

 ### Installation

-`npm install graphql-subscriptions graphql` or `yarn add graphql-subscriptions graphql`
+`npm install graphql-subscriptions-continued graphql` or `yarn add graphql-subscriptions-continued graphql`

-> This package should be used with a network transport, for example [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws).
+> This package should be used with a network transport, for example [graphql-ws](https://github.com/enisdenjo/graphql-ws).

 ### TypeScript